-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) and transmitted by Unaware Unaware can be is forwarded. port will be set to used for When the port receives tagged frames: 0x8100.
-802.1QinQ 1.
-If the tagged frame contains a TPID of 0x8100, it The final status of the (double tag). will become a double-tag frame and will be frame after egressing will forwarded. also be affected by the 2.
-If the TPID of tagged frame is not 0x8100 (ex.
-Egress Rule.
+Ingress action Egress action Unaware When the port receives untagged The TPID of a frame frames, an untagged frame obtains a tag transmitted by The function of (based on PVID) and is forwarded.
+Unaware port will be Unaware can be used When the port receives tagged frames: set to 0x8100. for 802.1QinQ 1.
+If the tagged frame contains a TPID of The final status of the (double tag).
+0x8100, it will become a double-tag frame after egressing frame and will be forwarded. will also be affected by 2.
+If the TPID of tagged frame is not the Egress Rule.
+0x8100 (ex.
 0x88A8), it will be discarded.
-C-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) and transmitted by C-port will is forwarded. be set to 0x8100.
+C-port When the port receives untagged The TPID of a frame frames, an untagged frame obtains a tag transmitted by C-port (based on PVID) and is forwarded. will be set to 0x8100.
 When the port receives tagged frames: 1.
 If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x8100 (ex.
 0x88A8), it will be discarded.
-S-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) and transmitted by S-port will is forwarded. be set to 0x88A8.
+S-port When the port receives untagged The TPID of a frame frames, an untagged frame obtains a tag transmitted by S-port (based on PVID) and is forwarded. will be set to 0x88A8.
 When the port receives tagged frames: 1.
 If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x88A8 (ex.
 0x8100), it will be discarded.
-S-custom-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) and transmitted by is forwarded.
-S-custom-port will be set When the port receives tagged frames: to a self-customized 1.
-If the tagged frame contains a TPID of 0x8100, it value, which can be set will be forwarded.
+S-custom-port When the port receives untagged The TPID of a frame frames, an untagged frame obtains a tag transmitted by (based on PVID) and is forwarded.
+S-custom-port will be When the port receives tagged frames: set to a discarded.

+1. If the tagged frame contains a TPID of 0x8100, it will be forwarded.

 2. If the TPID of tagged frame is not 0x88A8 (ex.
-0x8100), it will be discarded.

-by the user via Ethertype for Custom S-ports.
+0x8100), it will be for Custom S-ports.